Talking Therapy that helps reconnect you back to yourself and others

 3. Alongside integrative psychotherapeutic techniques, I also use solution-focused coaching methods.
 The lessons your child will learn in our sessions will have ongoing benefits.
 I equip all my clients with a psychological toolbox that can be repeatedly used throughout their lifetime to manage difficult emotions in the future.

-Each therapy session lasts for one hour and costs £80.00
+Each therapy session lasts for one hour and costs £85.00

 Cancellation terms apply.
 Should you decide to proceed with therapy, these terms can be found on the initial therapy contract.

 Traditionally, therapy sessions take place on the same day at the same time every week.

-However, this arrangement may not suit all people.
-The frequency of therapy sessions will depend on your individual needs, goals, and financial situation.
+Therapy is tailored to the needs of each client and can continue for as little or as long as deemed necessary.
 The number of sessions and the frequency of sessions can be discussed so that the expectations of client and therapist are considered.

 Clients have the flexibility to decide which course of action is best for them.